codio/site/source/docs/boxes/box-parts.html.md

 ##Preinstalled
 The main components that are preinstalled are

-- NodeJS (all versiont thanks to nvm)
+- NodeJS (use nvm; please [refer to this section](/docs/boxes/node-ruby) for information on running NodeJS under nvm)
-- Ruby (all versions thanks to rbenv)
+- Ruby (uses rbenv; please [refer to this section](/docs/boxes/node-ruby) for information on running Ruby under rbenv)
 - Python 2.7.3 (Python 3.0 available as Box Part)

-##Standard Box Parts
+##The Box Parts Repository
+We are continuously updating Box Parts.
+Box Parts are all stored in a central repository on GitHub.
+We update this repository regularly and then add the contents to the 'Base Image' that runs in your box.
+If you see a Box Part in the central [Box Parts Repository](https://github.com/codio/boxparts/tree/master/lib/autoparts/packages), but don't see it when you type `parts search` then run the following to download the repo on to your Box.

+	parts update

+Regardless of whether we have added a brand new Box Part or have modified an existing one, you should run `parts update` and then `parts install <partname>` to update your Box Part properly.

+##Box Parts
 Codio's Box Parts allow you to install any extra components that you may need.
-The following list shows the Parts we currently offer as standard.
+The following list shows the majority of the Parts we currently offer as standard.
+Read on to see how to get the full repo list.

 - **Preinstalled Languages** : NodeJS (with nvm), Ruby (with rbenv), Python 2.7.3, Java
 - **Language** Box Parts : PHP5 (Composer Box Part available), Lua, Free Pascal